sassoftware/esp-kubernetes/operator/README.md

     source-5f464ddc46-q5t4l                          1922m        93Mi
     source-5f464ddc46-ws4cp                          1010m        74Mi

 The project has scaled up to four copies.
-It will continue to scale up to the maximum specified (10).
+It should continue to scale up to the maximum specified (10).
 Stop the second project (that is writing data to Kafka) with the following command: